Thursday, August 2, 2018

 Sue isn’t really a big fan of putting in major miles during her rides, so she did a little bit with me on the north bank, then rode back to the ferry for a return trip by herself.
 I continued on about eleven miles up the river toward the town of Bridgewater.
 The wind was consistently blowing 10-15 mph at my back, giving a nice boost as I weaved along the shoreline.

-I was very surprised by the sound of another cyclist coming up behind me, and a cheerful mustachioed young man in the kit of a local team swung by me on a nice looking Specialized carbon bike.
+I was very surprised by the sound of another cyclist coming up behind me, and a cheerful mustachioed young man in the kit of a local team swung by me on a nice looking Specialized racing bike.
 “The wind feels great now,” he said, “but it is going to suck heading up the other side of the river!”

 “Yep it is,” I replied.
 I don’t normally like anyone blowing by me like he did, especially when I think I’m going at a good speed, so I pushed it a bit to see if maybe I could catch up, at least to slow him with a little conversation.
 The thought quickly came to mind that he saw the University of Maryland jersey I was wearing and thought I was a tourist, and I just couldn’t have that!